zunzun/pyeq3/Examples/GUI/README.txt

-NOTE: As of June 2016, wxPython only works with Python 2.
-When the wxpython conversion to Python 3 is completed, this example will be updated.

 Welcome to wxPythonFit, an example of creating a cross-platform curve and surface fitting application using wxPython and the pyeq3 fitting library.